FAIRplus/the-fair-cookbook/content/recipes/help/how-to-create-recipe-with-git.md

 (fcb-help-recipe-git)=
 # Add via Git

-## Main Objectives <a name="Main%20Objectives"></a>
+## Main Objectives

 The main purpose of this recipe is:

-> Learn how to get set up to commit to the FAIR Cookbook or create a recipe using the GoogleDoc Template
+> Learn how to set up git to commit to the FAIR Cookbook

 ___

-## Graphical Overview of the FAIRification Recipe Objectives <a name="Graphical%20Overview%20of%20the%20FAIRification%20Recipe%20Objectives"></a>
+## Graphical Overview of the FAIRification Recipe Objectives

 <div class="mermaid">
 graph TD;